-The members of our compensation committee are Dr. Lai-Goldman, Mr. Mendel and Dr. Winkler, with Mr. Mendel serving as chair.
-The compensation committee met five times during 2022, and each member attended all meetings.
+The members of our compensation committee are Mr. Mendel and Drs.
+Lai-Goldman and Winkler, with Mr. Mendel serving as chair.
+The compensation committee met four times during 2023, and each member attended all meetings.
 Our board of directors has determined that each member of the compensation committee are "independent" as that term is defined in SEC and Nasdaq rules, meets the heightened independence requirements for compensation committee purposes under Section 10C of the Exchange Act and related SEC and Nasdaq rules, and are considered a "non-employee director" under Rule 16b-3 under the Exchange Act.
 The compensation committee's responsibilities include:

-- reviewing and approving our philosophy, policies and plans with respect to the compensation of our chief executive officer; - making recommendations to our board of directors with respect to the compensation of our chief executive officer and our other executive officers; - reviewing and assessing the independence of compensation advisors; - overseeing and administering our equity incentive plans;

-- reviewing and making recommendations to our board of directors with respect to director compensation; and - preparing the compensation committee reports required by the SEC, including our "Executive Compensation" disclosure.
+- reviewing and approving our philosophy, policies and plans with respect to the compensation of our chief executive officer; - making recommendations to our board of directors with respect to the compensation of our chief executive officer and our other executive officers; - reviewing and assessing the independence of compensation advisors; - · overseeing and administering our equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation; - overseeing the administration of our clawback policy, and reviewing and recommending changes in the policy to the board of directors for approval from time to time as appropriate; and - preparing the compensation committee reports required by the SEC, including our "Executive Compensation" disclosure.